 If you both have children, they’ll be stepsiblings to each other.
 Some children might feel excited about having stepsiblings, but others might feel worried.

-Stepsiblings are often not as close as siblings, but this depends on children’s personalities, ages, how old they were when they became stepsiblings and how long they’ve known each other.
+Stepsiblings are often not as close as siblings, but this depends on children’s personalities and ages.
+It also depends on how old they were when they became stepsiblings and how long they’ve known each other.

 Siblings in all families – blended or not – feel jealous, compete with each other, and get into conflicts sometimes.
 It’s normal for it to be more intense in blended families, especially if some children live with the family more often than other children do.

-You can help stepsiblings develop their relationships with each other by:
+Here are some ideas for helping stepsiblings develop their relationships with each other:

-- setting up expectations and rules about respecting each other – you could stick these on the fridge to remind everyone
+- Set up expectations and rules about respecting each other.
+You could stick these on the fridge to remind everyone.

-- being fair to all children – for example, have the same rules and expectations for all children of a similar age, give the same pocket money to children of a similar age, and give birthday presents of a similar value
+- Be fair to all children.
+For example, have the same rules and expectations for all children of a similar age, give the same pocket money to children of a similar age, and give birthday presents of a similar value.

-- making sure that all children have their own beds, their own spaces to go when they need time to themselves, and their own things
+- Make sure that all children have their own beds, their own spaces to go when they need time to themselves, and their own things.

-- having photos of all children around the house
+- Have photos of all children around the house.

-- encouraging them to have fun together – for example, kicking a soccer ball around at the local oval.
+- Encourage them to have fun together.
+For example, you could suggest they kick a soccer ball around at the local oval.